 Board of Directors

 Rev. Frank S. Julian, RN, BSN

-Rev. Frank Julian is a BSN prepared RN with over 35 years of experience.
-His passion to help AIDS patients began when he stuck his finger with a “dirty needle” in 1988 at the height of the AIDS scare in America while performing screening tests.
+Rev. Frank’s passion for AIDS relief began when he stuck his finger with a “dirty needle” in 1988 at the height of the AIDS scare in America, while performing screening tests.
 The fear of infecting his wife and leaving his children orphaned tormented him.
-Fortunately he wasn’t infected, but his identification with the disease would haunt him on his first trip to Africa when he was confronted firsthand with the AIDS epidemic.
-While on the trip Frank was asked to send Ensure, liquid nutrition to help AIDS victims battle the disease.
-As a result, he started Ensure for Africa in 2001, which later became FAWN: Fighting AIDS With Nutrition.
-Frank has taken 5 trips to Africa, caring for those suffering and dying of the disease.
-He believes that his latest fictional novel, “AIDS, Love’s Fight” is a vehicle to make the plight of the African infected and his organization known.
-The profits from the book go to fund the growth of FAWN.
-You may purchase his novel on Amazon by clicking here.
+Fortunately he wasn’t infected, but his identification with the disease was established and on his first trip to Africa in 2001 he was confronted firsthand with the AIDS epidemic.
+He was asked to send Ensure, liquid nutrition to help AIDS victims battle the disease.
+He started FAWN: Fighting AIDS with Nutrition.
+Now, 17 years and 5 trips later, about 50 shipments of over 200,000 cans have been sent to Haiti and many nations in Africa.

 His most identifying feature is his smile.
 His claim to fame is winning the McDonald’s Smiling Contest Award in 2000.
 He smiled for 7 hours and 43 minutes winning $10,000.